China's Xi expands powers, promotes allies

 In his report, Xi stressed the importance of national security and control over China's supplies of food, energy and industrial goods.
 He gave no indication of possible changes in policies that prompted then-President Donald Trump to launch a tariff war with Beijing in 2018 over its technology ambitions.

-The party has poured money into nurturing Chinese creators of renewable energy, electric car, computer chip, aerospace and other technologies.
+The party is trying to nurture Chinese creators of renewable energy, electric car, computer chip, aerospace and other technologies.
 Its trading partners complain Beijing improperly subsidizes and shields its suppliers from competition.

 Trump's successor, Joe Biden, has kept punitive tariff hikes on Chinese goods and this month increased restrictions on China's access to U.S. chip technology.